-As summer approaches and the roads and trails become rideable, we've updated this review as of April 2017.
+As summer approaches and the roads and trails become rideable, we've updated this review.
 Now including charts and graphs to help you select your saddle, we've also included new product information.
 Despite some changes to the playing field, our Editors' Choice winner still came away with our top award.

 Specialized Phenom Expert

 If we had to put the same saddle on every bike we own, we'd choose the Specialized Phenom Expert.
 Its low weight and durability blew us away, and we were surprised by the high level of both comfort and performance.
 The race-oriented saddle is as comfortable as you would expect a touring saddle designed for all-day rides to be.
 Specialized achieves this by combining optimal shell flex with minimal firm padding, resulting in a consistent feel mile after mile.
 The saddle's shape provides enough support for upright riders and is still able to accommodate an aggressive low position for optimal power output.
 Many mountain bike seats tend to be shorter, but the Phenom sits right in the sweet spot at 270mm, long enough to move around on but short enough to stay out of the way for technical descents.
 The Phenom is sufficiently versatile to cover both road and mountain biking, and with a price of $130, you can't go wrong.
 The Phenom also comes in a Pro and Comp model, so you can customize the seat to fit your needs.